 Miami-Dade County's sole source for drinking water is ground water from wells.
-The wells feeding the Hialeah and John E. Preston water treatment plants serve most Miami-Dade residents living between the Miami-Dade-Broward County line and SW 8th Street.
-These treatment plants draw water only from the Biscayne Aquifer.
-This is also true of the wells feeding the South Dade Water Supply System, which is comprised of five smaller water treatment plants that serve residents south of SW 264th Street in the unincorporated areas of the County.
+The wells feed the Hialeah and John E. Preston, and Alexander Orr regional water treatment plants and the South Dade Water Supply System, which is comprised of five smaller water treatment plants that serve residents south of SW 264th Street in the unincorporated areas of the County.